 When we remind each other of other people’s misfortune with farm accidents.

 Although it shouldn’t take someone else’s accident to draw your attention to concerns, I find it works as a huge jolt of reality.
-When we recall the incidents or ‘near misses’ we have had on our place or with our parents we try to reflect on our recent practices and plan for improvement.
+When we recall the incidents or ‘near misses’ we have had on our place or with our parents we reflect on our recent practices and plan for improvement.

 When I talk about what has happened to some of my patients who end up in hospital we certainly pause to think about how we need to plan to avoid that happening to us.